 The SCCP gives an exhaustive list of admissible means of evidence: witness testimony, documents, expert opinions, inspection, written statements from official authorities or individuals (if witness testimony appears to be unnecessary), and interrogation of the parties.
 Documentary evidence comprises audio recordings, films, electronic files, and the like.
-Private expert opinions by a party are not considered official means of evidence, but submissions of the party.
+Private expert opinions by a party are not considered official means of evidence, but mere party assertions.
 By contrast, court-ordered expert opinions benefit from higher credibility.